Oscars 2019: How to stream online, start time, nominees, red carpet, predictions and more

 How can I watch the nominees online?

-We have a list of where you can watch the Oscar 2019 nominees here.
+We have a list of where you can watch the Oscar 2019 nominees.

 Who's going to win?